 A Stay at Villa Marsili in Cortona

-Last year for our first wedding anniversary and my 25th birthday my husband and I travelled to Italy for seven days.
+Last year for our first wedding anniversary and my 25th birthday my husband and I traveled to Italy for seven days.
 Five of those days were spent in the majestic hills of Tuscany in the charming town of Cortona.

 Cortona is perhaps best known for its legendary city walls, historic square and as Frances Mayes’ inspiration for her book, Under The Tuscan Sun.
 But Cortona also boasts what is hands down, some of the best scenery in all of Tuscany.
 Situated on top of a hill, you can see for miles in any direction, including the picturesque Lake Trasimeno.